Benchmarking and Defending Against Indirect Prompt Injection Attacks on Large Language Models: Introduction

-An attacker may inject malicious instructions into the external content which are then followed by an LLM-integrated application.
-These attacks, called {\em indirect prompt injection attacks}~\cite{greshake2023more}, can cause the LLM to produce harmful, misleading, or inappropriate responses, and are a significant new security threat to the LLM-integrated applications~\cite{link_attack_webpilot,link_attack_virus_total,link_attack_bingchat,link_attack_writer_com}.
-Figure~\ref{fig:example}\textbf{a} presents an example indirect prompt injection attack.
-This example demonstrates how an indirect prompt injection attack can lead the LLM to promote a fake antivirus software, as maliciously instructed within the external content, rather than responding in accordance with the user's query.
-Despite the notable concern regarding indirect prompt injection attacks, research on addressing related issues is still lacking.
+An attacker can inject malicious instructions into external content, which are then executed by an LLM-integrated application.
+These attacks, called {\em indirect prompt injection attacks}~\cite{greshake2023more}, can cause the LLM to produce harmful, misleading, or inappropriate responses, posing a significant security threat to LLM-integrated applications~\cite{link_attack_webpilot,link_attack_virus_total,link_attack_bingchat,link_attack_writer_com}.
+Figure~\ref{fig:example} illustrates an example of an indirect prompt injection attack, where malicious instructions embedded within external content prompt the LLM to promote fake antivirus software in response to a user's query.
+Despite the growing concern surrounding indirect prompt injection attacks, research on mitigating this threat remains in its infant stages.
+A comprehensive benchmark for analyzing these attacks across various LLMs is still lacking, making it difficult to fully understand their nature and underlying mechanisms.
+Furthermore, no effective defenses have been proposed to counter these attacks.

-This study bridges this critical research gap by introducing a benchmark, conducting a thorough investigation, analyzing the factors that contribute to the success of indirect prompt injection attacks, and ultimately proposing defenses across a range of scenarios.
-We first introduce a \textbf{b}enchmark for \textbf{i}ndirect \textbf{p}rompt \textbf{i}njection \textbf{a}ttacks, named \benchmark, which covers five application scenarios and 250 attacker goals to enable comprehensive and representative evaluation.
-We assess 25 LLMs using the constructed benchmark and observe that they all display certain degrees of vulnerability to indirect prompt injection attacks.
-Interestingly, the widely used GPT-3.5-turbo and GPT-4, known for their strong capabilities, exhibit relatively higher levels of vulnerability.
-Furthermore, we make key analysis on two principal challenges leading to the success of indirect prompt injection attacks: (1), the difficulty LLMs face in distinguishing between external content and user instructions; (2), the absence of LLMs' awareness to not execute instructions embedded within external content.
-Building on these findings, we devise \textit{boundary awareness} and \textit{explicit reminder} mechanisms for both black-box and white-box scenarios, aimed at addressing the above challenges.
+To address the critical research gap, we introduce a \underline{B}enchmark for \underline{I}ndirect \underline{P}rompt \underline{I}njection \underline{A}ttacks, named \benchmark.
+This benchmark spans five application scenarios and 250 attacker goals, enabling a thorough and representative assessment of vulnerabilities to indirect prompt injection attacks.
+Using \benchmark, we evaluate 25 LLMs and observe that all exhibit varying degrees of susceptibility to such attacks.
+Notably, the widely used GPT-3.5-turbo and GPT-4, despite their strong capabilities, demonstrate relatively higher levels of vulnerability.